 30. After the completion of the training at Nego Village, the group went on a cruise.
 The Red Spirit, Red Cruise's cruise ship that took in the group, was smaller than Negoland Cruise's Negolia One, but its inside was clean and cabins were comfortable, if they could discount the fact that half of the cabins they were assigned to had no private decks.
-When the ship headed for Nego Port after stopping at the Muscat and Pudding Islands as scheduled, the weather made a sudden turn and the ship was thrown into a rough sea.
+When the ship headed for Nego Port after stopping at the Muscat and Pudding Islands as scheduled, the weather made a sudden turn and the ship was thrown into a rough sea (the stormy weather was not forecasted).
 The captain of the Red Spirit concluded that it would be dangerous to enter Nego Port as scheduled and would wait offshore until better weather.
 On the morning of February 20, the weather improved, and the ship was docked at Nego Port, but due to the delayed arrival, the group could not catch the return flight at Nego Port Airport (the ship docked at Nego Port after the scheduled departure time of the return flight).
 In contrast, Negolia One, which sailed the same route, managed to enter Nego Port on February 19, despite the storm.
 It is believed that Negolia One was able to reach the shore as originally scheduled because it was larger and hence more resistant to the storm and it had a far more experienced captain who authorized a decision different from the Red Spirit.
 It is not disputed that the decisions made by both captains were not unreasonable, in their capacity as captains.

 31. Because the group did not make it to the return flight scheduled for February 20, they had to book another flight right away to fly back home.
 Red Corp's Wolf was contacted by Maxwell, and he made inquiries to airlines.
-Pearl somehow managed to book flights for February 21, but the group had to travel back in smaller groups onboard different planes.
-Maxwell later informed Blue Corp. of the situation over the phone.
+Wolf somehow managed to book flights for February 21, but the group had to travel back in smaller groups onboard different planes.
+Wolf later informed Pearl of the series of incidents from the change to Red Cruise to the delay of return to Arbitria over the phone.